-In this section we will discuss two common video indexing tasks and some special applications that use the visual and motion features summarized in the previous sections.
+In this section we will discuss some common applications that use the visual and motion features summarized in the previous sections.
 The purpose is to show how these features can be integrated and applied to specific compressed-domain video indexing and analysis problems.